cloudberrydb/bootcamp/101-cbdb-tutorials/create-users-and-roles.md

     Type "help" for help.
     ```

-3. Verify that the user was created.
+3. Verify that the user `lucy` has been created.

     ```sql
     gpadmin=# \du